joanseg/The-Positioning-Manual/chapters/10-Understanding-the-Timeline.md

 The pre-existence of a relevant audience can be an accelerant for you because you don’t have to build the audience yourself.
 You can just “borrow” the audience by giving a talk at that conference, guesting on that podcast, submitting an article to that publication, or becoming a generous participant in that community.
 If you execute several or all of these activities it’s possible to appear to “be everywhere” surprisingly quickly, and being everywhere is a real accelerant as you build your market position.

-### Polarizing PoV
+## Polarizing POV

-A point of view (PoV) is your opinion on how best to achieve results for your clients.
+A point of view (POV) is your opinion on how best to achieve results for your clients.
 Critically, it's an opinion you can support with evidence or a compelling argument.

 - You make your point of view more _memorable_ or _shareable_ when it is specific, can be summarized in a short, punchy sentence or phrase, and addresses something that is important or of-the-moment for your clients.
 - You make your point of view more _convincing_ to your clients when you combine it with examples or evidence that supports it.